PauseAI/pauseai-website/src/posts/local-organizing.md

 #### Finding groups to reach out to

-You can simply search the internet for groups, by searching “environmental policy groups in {my city},” or going on websites like Facebook and Meetup to find active groups.
+You can simply search the internet for groups, by searching “environmental policy groups in (my city),” or going on websites like Facebook and Meetup to find active groups.
 If you are a college student, your college or university might have a public list of student organizations which you can sort by category.

 #### Crafting a compelling outreach message